-Since fighting between government troops and rebel forces erupted in South Sudan on 15 December:
+Since fighting between government troops and rebel forces erupted last year:

-- 123,000 people have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.
+- 254,600 people have fled to neighboring countries, many of whom had to cross the Nile River on their way to Uganda, leaving everything they had behind and risking their lives.

 What Oxfam is doing